apaz-cli/apaz-cli.github.io/blog/Revelations.md

 I was on the way to a dungeon when I saw strip mall signs advertising the services of a psychic.
 You see these all over Chicago.
 It's a relatively common sight.
 Psychics, astrology, etc... it's not real.
 Most people know that "psychics" fool people by being observant, by appearing very confident, and reading their subject's face and body language, asking leading questions, etc. I continued to think about this as I drove by.
-I have the tendency to try to consider every side of an argument.
+I have the tendency to consider every side of an argument.
 I play devil's advocate too much, and cannot turn it off.

 Psychics may not be able to divine the future.
 But doesn't it take a lot of skill to pretend to?
 Yeah, they use that skill to defraud people.
 But what do they know about the human experience that I don't?
 How can I learn these skills?
 I haven't pursued this any further, but I would love to learn to do cold